Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 • Connect the camera system to the monitor and introduce the laparoscope for clear visualization.

-• Use laparoscopic graspers to identify and expose the spermatic vessels.
+• Use laparoscopic graspers and Nathanson liver retractor to expose the donor kidney and surrounding structures.

 • Release CO2, remove trocars, and close port sites securely.